brooklynrail/brooklynrail-platform/content/events/2020/08/radical-poetry-reading-with-andrei-codrescu.md

       2002-2019.
 Her poems have been translated into numerous languages including Hebrew and Arabic.
 She is currently the New York State Poet Laureate and a Chancellor of the Academy of American Poets."
+  - person: elinor-nauen
+    event_bio: >
+      Elinor Nauen’s books include CARS & Other Poems, American Guys, So Late into the Night, Now That I Know Where I’m Going, My Marriage A to Z, and, as editor, Ladies, Start Your Engines: Women writers on cars & the road and Diamonds Are a Girl’s Best Friend: Women writers on baseball.
+She has been published in many magazines & anthologies.
+She has edited books by Senator George Mitchell, Paul Krassner and Danny Schechter, among others, and edited and written for many magazines.
+She lives in NYC with a cat (Lefty) and a husband (Johnny Stanton), studies Norwegian, and trains in karate.
 date: 2020-08-26 13:00:00 -0500
 end_date: 2020-08-26 14:00:00 -0500
 series: 116